CD-ROM: History

-CD-ROMs began being used in home video game consoles starting with the PC Engine CD-ROM² (TurboGrafx-CD) in 1988, while CD-ROM drives had also become available for home computers by the end of the 1980s.
-In 1990, Data East demonstrated an arcade system board that supported CD-ROMs, similar to 1980s laserdisc video games but with digital data, allowing more flexibility than older laserdisc games.
+CD-ROMs began being used in home video game consoles starting with the PC Engine CD-ROM2 (TurboGrafx-CD) in 1988, while CD-ROM drives had also become available for home computers by the end of the 1980s.
+In 1990, Data East demonstrated an arcade system board that supported CD-ROMs, similar to 1980s LaserDisc video games but with digital data, allowing more flexibility than older LaserDisc games.
 By early 1990, about 300,000 CD-ROM drives were sold in Japan, while 125,000 CD-ROM discs were being produced monthly in the United States.
-Some computers which were marketed in the 1990s were called "multimedia" computers because they incorporated a CD-ROM drive, which allowed for the delivery of several hundred megabytes of video, picture, and audio data.
+Some computers that were marketed in the 1990s were called "multimedia" computers because they incorporated a CD-ROM drive, which allowed for the delivery of several hundred megabytes of video, picture, and audio data.
+The first laptop to have an integrated CD-ROM drive as an option was 1993's CF-V21P by Panasonic; however, the drive only supported mini CDs up to 3.5 inches in diameter.
+The first notebook to support standard 4.7-inch-diameter discs was IBM's ThinkPad 755CD in 1994.

+On early audio CD players that were released prior to the advent of the CD-ROM, the raw binary data of CD-ROM was played back as noise.
+To address this problem, the subcode channel Q has a "data" flag in areas of the disc that contain computer data rather than playable audio.
+The data flag instructs CD players to mute the audio.

 CD-ROM discs

 Media

 CD-ROMs are identical in appearance to audio CDs, and data are stored and retrieved in a very similar manner (only differing from audio CDs in the standards used to store the data).
 Discs are made from a 1.2 mm thick disc of polycarbonate plastic, with a thin layer of aluminium to make a reflective surface.
 The most common size of CD-ROM is 120 mm in diameter, though the smaller Mini CD standard with an 80 mm diameter, as well as shaped compact discs in numerous non-standard sizes and molds (e.g., business card-sized media), also exist.

 Data is stored on the disc as a series of microscopic indentations called "pits", with the non-indented spaces between them called "lands".
 A laser is shone onto the reflective surface of the disc to read the pattern of pits and lands.
 Because the depth of the pits is approximately one-quarter to one-sixth of the wavelength of the laser light used to read the disc, the reflected beam's phase is shifted in relation to the incoming beam, causing destructive interference and reducing the reflected beam's intensity.
 This is converted into binary data.